saptak/envddext/FAQ.md

 ### The tabs don't fit on my screen

-The extension now includes responsive design with scrollable tabs.
-When there are too many tabs for your screen width, you'll see left/right arrow buttons to scroll through them.
+The extension includes responsive design with scrollable tabs.
+With the new consolidated Dashboard (reducing from 7 to 6 tabs), there's more space for each tab.
+When tabs don't fit your screen width, you'll see left/right arrow buttons to scroll through them.
 This works on mobile devices and narrow windows automatically.

+### What's new about the Dashboard?

+The Dashboard consolidates what used to be separate Resources and Deployment Status tabs into a single comprehensive view:

+- **System Overview**: See counts and health status for all your Gateways, HTTP Routes, and Services at a glance
+- **Health Monitoring**: Intelligent status detection with color-coded alerts (healthy/warning/critical)
+- **Collapsible Sections**: Expand or collapse Resource Relationships and Deployment Status sections as needed
+- **Unified Management**: All resource actions (view YAML, delete, refresh) accessible from one place
+- **Better Organization**: Related functionality grouped logically with professional Material-UI design

+This reduces navigation and provides a more intuitive overview of your entire system state.

 ## What Else Can I Do?